con2/harakka/docs/quick-start.md

 ### Set up environment variables

-Run this script to create `.env.local` file from template
+Run this script to create `.env.local` file from the template:

 ```sh
 ./scripts/setup.sh